 3) You want to retire after a stock market correction, but worry things could get worse

 This is the situation I find myself in.
 When the pandemic began in March 2020, I decided to work hard for two years since there were fewer things to do.
-Then I would re-retire in 2022 for an unknown period of time.
+Then I would re-retire after a couple of years for an unknown period of time.

 Deciding to retire right after a stock market correction is better than retiring right before a stock market correction.
 You've already seen a 10%+ hit to your investments.
 If you're still willing to give up your day job income, then you likely have some pretty realistic assumptions about your finances.

 The uncertainty lies in how deep your investments will correct.
 If your investments start cutting their distributions and dividend payouts, will you still be OK?
 The realistic worst-case scenario is about a 35% decline in your investments from the peak over a two-year period.

 But since you're deciding to retire after a stock market correction, your realistic worst-case scenario is probably at most a 20% further decline in your investments over a one-year period.
 Therefore, if you can withstand such a decline, then you should probably go ahead and retire.

 Just don't forget to negotiate a severance if you've been at your company for longer than three years.
 If you don't have a pension, walking away with a severance package will feel like winning the lottery.

 4) You join a startup after it raised a funding round at a high valuation before a crash

 Startups raising money at high valuations is a double-edged sword.
 The higher the valuation, the higher the expectations.
 If a startup cannot fulfill the high expectations, the startup might have to raise a down round and lay off plenty of employees.